jekymin8232/vitalguardai-com/Pre_Audit_VitalGuard_V43.7.md

 9. The system must be accessible and understandable to non-specialists.
 10. The AI must not collect unnecessary data, and if any data is stored, users must be able to delete it easily at any time.

+**Technology is not the most important thing.
+Philosophy matters more.**
 ---

 ## 1. Executive Summary